aiven/devportal/docs/products/clickhouse/howto/create-new-service.rst

-Creating and connecting to a managed ClickHouse serice
+Creating and connecting to a managed ClickHouse® service
 ==========================================

-Check out how to create a new ClickHouse service in the Aiven console.
+Check out how to create a new ClickHouse® service in the Aiven console.
 Learn how to add a database and connect to the service.

 Prerequisites
 _____________

 * Aiven account
-* `Docker <https://www.docker.com/>`_ (to connect to the service with the ClickHouse client)
+* `Docker <https://www.docker.com/>`_ (to connect to the service with the ClickHouse® client)

-Create a ClickHouse service
+Create a ClickHouse® service
 ---------------------------

 .. raw:: html